Michael-117/Boat-Rover/README.md

 # Boat-Rover

 The focus of this project is an attempt to develop a suitable solution to survey the subsurface topography of a water body.
-This was done by creating a semi-autonomous rover capable of mapping its subsurface environment to a depth of 30m, as well as a base station controller.
+This was done by designing and prototyping a semi-autonomous rover capable of mapping its subsurface environment to a depth of 30m, as well as a base station controller.

 ## Rover Design